stcarrez/ada-ado/README.md

 [![GitLab](https://img.shields.io/badge/repo-GitLab-6C488A.svg)](https://gitlab.com/stcarrez/ada-ado)
 [![Commits](https://img.shields.io/github/commits-since/stcarrez/ada-ado/2.4.1.svg)](Commits)

-Ada Database Objects is an Ada05 library that provides object relational mapping to access a database in Ada05.
+Ada Database Objects is an Ada 2012 library that provides database drivers and object relational mapping to access a database in Ada.
 The library supports Postgresql, MySQL/MariaDB, SQLite or SQLCipher as databases.
 Most of the concepts developped for ADO come from the Java Hibernate ORM.